 - While mango puree cools, whip chilled cream in a large bowl until it reaches the stiff peak stage.
 Set in fridge until needed.

 - Mix sweetened condensed milk with prepared mango puree.

 - Pour mango-condensed milk mixture in whipped cream and fold with a spatula until combined.

 - Transfer ice cream mixture to a container.
 Cover the surface of icecream with a butter paper.
 The butter paper should touch the ice cream surface.
 Cover the container with a lid or foil.

 - Set the container in the freezer for 12 hours until ice cream is set.
 Remove from freezer 5 minutes before serving.
 Scoop and serve in icecream cups.

-- Fresh cream, double cream, tetra pack cream, whipping cream, heavy cream all work here but not low fat cream.
+- Cream: Fresh cream, double cream, tetra pack cream, whipping cream, and heavy cream all work here but are not low-fat cream.

-- You may add ¼ teaspoon yellow food color in the last for rich yellow icecream.
+- Food color: You may add ¼ teaspoon of yellow food color in the last for rich yellow ice cream.

-- If you like mango chunks in ice cream, try adding ½ cup of very small mango pieces.
+- If you like mango chunks in ice cream, try adding ½ cup of very tiny mango pieces.